Theodorus Lector: Historia Ecclesiastica

 Theodorus later continued his chronicle, using other available sources to write his Church History (Ἐκκλησιαστικὴ Ἱστορία) from the death of Theodosius II down to 518.
 The date of composition is not known, though it was probably finished before 543, as it can be conjectured that Theodorus would not have spoken of the "holy memory" of Theodoret following the onset of the Three-Chapter Controversy.
 The chronicle has not survived; excerpts exist in other chronicles, and it is also quoted in a tract by John of Damascus, and by the acts of the Second Council of Nicaea.
 It is believed that a badly damaged manuscript of this work survives in the Library of St. Mark's in Venice, however no scholarly research has yet been done into it.
 A critical edition based on all extant excerpts of the Church History was published by Polish scholars in 2020.

+A fragment of his Historia, as preserved by Nikephoros Kallistos Xanthopoulos, records the earliest known Byzantine composers, the brothers Anthimos and Timokles.